 Group intelligence is a subjective assessment of information.
 The ‘trustworthiness’ of the group depends on its history, members and sources of information.
 Individuals are more likely to trust information from people they know (pre-vetted sources), as well as what is in-line with what they already believe to be true (confirmation bias).

-The idea of ‘intelligence’ helps us to understand the meaning of what it is to be human.
-Realising that intelligence is primarily a collective phenomenon helps us to understand the meaning of collective intelligence, and what it means to live in society as a whole.
+How we define the concept of ‘intelligence’ helps us to understand the meaning of what it is to be human.
+Realising that intelligence is primarily a collective phenomenon helps us to understand how we actively collaborate and co-create – by making decisions under an inherent state of uncertainty.
+This helps us to better appreciate what it means to live in society as a whole.

 Technology And The Hive Mind